vana-com/personal-server/README.md

 * Runs locally by default to keep your data private.
 * Unopinionated compatibility with your LLM or provider of choice.
 * Easily switch to vanilla text generation modes.
+* Directly and selectively query loaded data.

 On the roadmap:
-* Load data using any [LlamaHub loader](https://llamahub.ai/?tab=loaders) (partial support is available through the API).
+* Load data using any [LlamaHub loader](https://llamahub.ai/?tab=loaders).
-* Directly and selectively query loaded data.
 * Easy deployment with Docker and pre-built executables.

 ## Overview